Health and Synagogue Updates

 V’nishmartem me’od l’nafshoteichem – “you must surely take care of yourselves.”
 Jewish tradition teaches that we have a sacred responsibility to take care of ourselves and to take care of each other.

 Below is the latest information and updates on Beth Shalom events and progams, amid the COVID-19 outbreak.
 Please check this page regularly for the most up to date information.
+If you have any COVID concerns or questions, contact the COVID Committee.

 Early Childhood Center